Inpatient Rehab & Detox in a Tranquil Setting

-Alcohol addiction and drug abuse can have harmful effects on your physical and mental health, as well as your social, spiritual, and financial health.
+Alcohol addiction and drug abuse can have harmful effects on your physical and mental health, as well as your social, spiritual, and financial aspects.
 They can even lead to death.
-In 2016, the Centers for Disease Control and Prevention reported a total of 63,632 deaths caused by drug overdose in the United States.
-The number of deaths related to alcohol, on the other hand, reach an estimated 88,000 each year.
+In 2019, the Centers for Disease Control and Prevention reported a total of 70,630 deaths caused by drug overdose in the United States.
+The number of deaths related to alcohol, on the other hand, reached an estimated 95,000 deaths each year.

-Addiction to drugs and alcohol is a chronic disease that can be treated.
+Addiction to drugs and alcohol is a chronic disease that can be treated as well as prevented.
 Seeking treatment and recovering from drug and alcohol abuse is important.
 There are a variety of treatments available.
 If you are unable to undergo a long-term program there are short-term programs as well, such as 7 and 14-day detox programs to start your recovery now.

 How Does a 7 & 14-Day Detox Program Work?

 How does the day detox differ from the inpatient rehab?
 You may be asking how long does rehab last?
 Treatment can last from 30 days up to 90 days or even longer for the inpatient rehab.
 However, there are some patients who do not need or are unable to stay long-term, where a 1-week or 2-week drug rehab would suffice.

 A 30-day alcohol detox or drug detox is the average time for most facilities.
 Some people who don’t have the money to stay in a hospital or rehab facility opt to do a 30-day drug detox or a 30-day alcohol detox at home on their own.
 Unsupervised detox is, however, dangerous and may even be life-threatening.
-If patients don’t have the time and/or money for a 30-day detox program, a 1 or 2-week detox may work for them.
+If patients don’t have the time and/or money for a 30-day detox program, a 1 or 2-week detox may be helpful for them.